idiazroncero/ojs-cleanrwd-theme/readme.md

 - Place the clean-rwd folder inside your OJS installation.
 The path is /plugins/themes
 - Go to /index/admin/settings and enable the theme

+#### Enabling responsive

+Unfortunately, OJS 2.x doesn't include the viewport `meta` tag which is mandatory for enabling the responsive design.

+This means you will need to do it manually:

+- Open your OJS installation files and go to `lib/pkp/templates/common/header.tpl`
+- Add the following line just before the `<head>` opening tag:
+  `<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, minimum-scale=1.0">`

 ### Config and develop

 The `SASS` folder includes all the files that compile to `/clean-rwd/clean-rwd.css`.